 Why Don't I Just Combine the Results Section with the Discussion Section?

-It's not unusual to find articles in social science journals where the author(s) have combined a description of the findings with a discussion about their implications.
+It's not unusual to find articles in social science journals where the author(s) have combined a description of the findings with a discussion describing their implications.
 You could do this.
 However, if you are inexperienced writing research papers, consider creating two distinct sections for each element in your paper as a way to better organize your thoughts and, by extension, your paper.
 Think of the results section as the place where you report what your study found; think of the discussion section as the place where you interpret your data and answer the "So What?" question.
 As you become more skilled writing research papers, you may want to meld the results of your study with a discussion of its implications.